The Fifth National Conference on Artificial Intelligence

 The 1986 Publisher’s Prize

 The AAAI Publisher’s Prize, established in 1982, recognizes papers that, in addition to reporting important, substantial research and engineering developments, present the work in an exemplary way.
 This year, 187 papers on important work were selected by the Program Committee during the normal conference review process.
 Soon after the Program Committee meeting, several members of the committee, excluding the Program and Associate Chairs, were asked to read the entire set of nominated papers from both the Engineering and Science Programs.
-Several Committee members selected a subset of papers that s/he felt to be written in an outstanding fashion in both programs.
+Several Committee members selected a subset of papers that they felt to be written in an outstanding fashion in both programs.
 The votes were tallied by several independent parties, and one winner per program very clearly stood out among the rest of the accepted papers.

 - Steve Hanks and Drew McDermott, Yale University, for “Default Reasoning, Nonmonotonic Logics and the Frame Problem” under the Science Program.